A $K$-theoretical invariant and bifurcation for a parameterized family of functionals: Spectral flow and Index bundle

-where $[\Theta(V)]$ is the trivial bundle over $X$ with fiber $V$. \end{defn} \begin{rem} We observe that it does not depend on the choice of the subspace $V$ but just on the homotopy class of the family.
-(See for instance \cite[Theorem 2.1]{ZKKP}). \end{rem} Now in order to develop an index theory in the self-adjoint case, the main difficulty is due to the fact that the analytical index of the family vanishes.
-However it turns out that one can develop an analogous theory for the space $\Fred_S(\mathscr H)$ of all real (resp. complex) bounded self-adjoint Fredholm operators not based on the {\em index\/} which vanishes on $\Fred_S(\mathscr H)$ but on the concept of {\em spectral flow.\/} \begin{prop}(\cite[Theorem B]{AtiSin69}) \begin{enumerate} \item From the topological point of view the space $\Fred_S(\mathscr H)$ has three connected components denoted by $\Fred^+_S(\mathscr H)$, $\Fred^-_S(\mathscr H)$ and $\Fred^i_S(\mathscr H)$ respectively of all {\em essentially positive, negative and indefinite,\/} where, essentially positive (resp. negative) means that the spectrum is positive (resp. negative) on some invariant subspace of $\mathscr H$ of finite codimension. \item The components $\Fred^+_S(\mathscr H)$, $\Fred^-_S(\mathscr H)$ both are contractible. \item Define a map
+We will also need the following result. \begin{thm}(\cite[Theorem B]{AtiSin69}) \begin{enumerate} \item From the topological point of view the space $\Fred_S(\mathscr H)$ has three connected components denoted by $\Fred^+_S(\mathscr H)$, $\Fred^-_S(\mathscr H)$ and $\Fred^i_S(\mathscr H)$ respectively of all {\em essentially positive, negative and indefinite,\/} where, essentially positive (resp. negative) means that the spectrum is positive (resp. negative) on some invariant subspace of $\mathscr H$ of finite codimension. \item The components $\Fred^+_S(\mathscr H)$, $\Fred^-_S(\mathscr H)$ both are contractible. \item Define a map

 where $\Omega \Fred(\mathscr H)$ denotes the loop of the space of all Fredholm operators obtained by assigning to each $A \in \Fred_S^i(\mathscr H)$ the path from $\Id$ to $-\Id$ in $\Fred(\mathscr H)$ given by